humrochagf/humberto.io/content/curriculum/index.en.md

     **FullStack Developer | February 2015 to September 2017**

-    At Configr I started as FullStack Developer working with Django as Backend and Django Template Engine and Bootstrap for the Frontend of the main product.
-My first task was to build ground up the company DNS manager by parsing the [RFC 1035](https://www.ietf.org/rfc/rfc1035.txt) into a user-friendly and automated tool that talks with the other products and builds the right DNS rules without the user having to understand DNS.
+    At Configr I started as FullStack Developer working with the Django Backend of their main product.
+There I implemented many solutions there I'm proud of as the company DNS manager, by parsing the [RFC 1035](https://www.ietf.org/rfc/rfc1035.txt) into a user-friendly and automated tool designed to make DNS configuration accessible to non technical people.

-    Also, I worked with the cloud automation by building, maintaining and fixing the automation and the deployment processes working with Puppet, Fabric, Nginx, Bind, Uwsgi, PHP-FPM, Upstart, Systemd among others.
+    Also, I worked with infrastructure automation, maintaining and evolving their deployment processes working with Puppet, Fabric, Nginx, Bind, Uwsgi, PHP-FPM, Upstart, Systemd among others.

     ### Caixa Econômica Federal
     *Intern |  August 2013 to August 2014*